-join hundreds of your neighbors, friends, and family — carry your star in the Children's Maritime Parade in Kingston on the last Saturday in November and on the first Saturday in December on the Sinterklaas Festival in the Children’s Starlight Parade that culminates in an illuminated pageant in the very heart of Rhinebeck.
+Join hundreds of your neighbors, friends, and family — carry your star on the first Saturday in December on the Sinterklaas Festival in the Children’s Starlight Parade that culminates in an illuminated pageant in the very heart of Rhinebeck.

 Perhaps close to your chest and cradled with care, or held aloft dangling freely in the winter breeze.
 A gathering constellation will light the path for the many children who, bedecked in crowns and branches of their own creation, are the honored Kings and Queens of the Day.

 You will want a star for the Sinterklaas Pageant Ceremony in Rhinebeck!